chocolatey/docs/input/en-us/faqs.md

 ### What is the validator?

-The [validator](xref:package-validator) is a service that checks the quality of a package based on requirements, guidelines and suggestions for creating packages for Chocolatey’s community feed.
+The [validator](xref:package-validator) is a service that checks the quality of a package based on requirements, guidelines and suggestions for creating packages for Chocolatey's community feed.
 Many of the validation items will automatically roll back into choco and will be displayed when packaging a package.
 We like to think of the validator as unit testing.
 It is validating that everything is as it should be and meets the minimum requirements for a package on the community feed.

 What does the validator check?
 See the [validator docs](xref:package-validator).